HarryE-DA/employee-attrition-analysis-sql-powerbi/README.md

 ## Business Questions
 The analysis aimed to answer the following questions:
 - What is the overall employee attrition rate?
-- Which department have the highest attrition?
+- Which department has the highest attrition?
-- Which job role experience the highest employee turnover?
+- Which job role experiences the highest employee turnover?
 - Does overtime contribute to attrition?
 - Does work-life balance influence employee retention?
 - How does employee tenure affect attrition?